Back in late October, Mark Townsley and I had a conversation which went something like this:

 Le collectif NanoSaclay wanted to know about IoT and SmartCities, so my colleague Berengere Lebental and I went to Orsay and gave a seminar and did Q&A with them.

-ARCEP, the French telecom regulator, wanted to know “what to regulate in the IoT”, and with Cedric Lavenu I tutorialized G3-PLC at the European Utility Week in Vienna.
+ARCEP, the French telecom regulator, wanted to know “what to regulate in the IoT”

 And, I am certain that I am forgetting something here…this was an intense year.

 - The X-Cisco symposium will have a 2017-edition: we’re aiming for more exciting, more innovative, more …

 - As I mentioned, we have primed the pipeline for 2017…and if all goes well, we’ll be pushing out a bit over a dozen major publications in 2017.
 This includes, of course, exploring some new scientific directions.
 No, no spoilers here and now ?